Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-overview.md

 * 3% of the allocated AVAX tokens to Ankr Staking will not be staked and will remain unstaked.

-* aAVAXb holders indirectly bear the cost of the instant liquidity pool, which will represent 3% of the staking rewards due to the missed opportunity to stake AVAX.
-Therefore, the total cost for aAVAXb holders will be 2% service fee, plus 3% missed opportunity to stake AVAX, which equals 4.94% (no service fee applied to 3% instant liquidity pool).
+* aAVAXb/aAVAXc holders indirectly bear the cost of the instant liquidity pool, which will represent 3% of the staking rewards due to the missed opportunity to stake AVAX.
+Therefore, the total cost for aAVAXb/aAVAXc holders will be 2% service fee, plus 3% missed opportunity to stake AVAX, which equals 4.94% (no service fee applied to 3% instant liquidity pool).